Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 3. Memory bandwidth test

-The ThinkPad X13 Ryzen Edition motherboard integrates dual-channel 16GB Samsung DDR4 3200MHz memory with a voltage of 1.2V and a timing of 24-22-22-52.
+The ThinkPad X13 Ryzen Edition motherboard features integrated 16GB Samsung DDR4 3200MHz dual-channel memory with a 1.2V voltage and a 24-22-22-52 timing.

-ThinkPad X13 ram
+ThinkPad X13 RAM test

-Using AIDA64 for the memory cache test, the read, write, and copy bandwidths were 36,684 MB/s, 35,024 MB/s, and 30,517 MB/s, respectively, and the latency is 96.6 ns.
+Using AIDA64 for the memory cache test, the read, write, and copy bandwidths were 36,684 MB/s, 35,024 MB/s, and 30,517 MB/s, respectively, and the latency was 96.6 ns.

 Graphics performance